openthread/ot-docs/site/en/guides/border-router/tools.md

 > sudo ot-ctl commissioner help
 ```

-> Note: The set of CLI commands varies based on the features enabled in a
+> Note: The set of Commissioner CLI commands varies based on the features
-particular build.
+enabled in a particular build.

 ### Usage